trekawek/mac-plus-ps2/README.md

 Get a phone cord with RJ10 plug and connect pin as follows:

-1. Vcc -> Vin
+1. GND -> GND.
-2. +DATA -> pin D5,
+2. +CLK -> pin D6,
-3. +CLK -> pin D6,
+3. +DATA -> pin D5,
-4. GND -> GND.
+4. Vcc -> Vin

 #### Connecting to PS/2 keyboard

-For the Mini-DIN 6 socket, pins should be connected as follows:
+For the Mini-DIN 6 socket, pins should be connected as follows (the diagram presents the female socket):

 1. +DATA -> pin D3,
 2. (not connected),